jgehrcke/covid-19-germany-gae/README.md

 - JSON endpoint for time series, example for Bayern: [/timeseries/DE-BY/cases](https://covid19-germany.appspot.com/timeseries/DE-BY/cases)
 - Endpoints for other states linked from this landing page: https://covid19-germany.appspot.com

+## Contact, questions, contributions

+You probably have many questions, just as I did (and still do).
+Your feedback and questions are highly appreciated!
+Please use the [GitHub issue tracker](https://github.com/jgehrcke/covid-19-germany-gae/issues) (preferred) or contact me via mail at jgehrcke@googlemail.com.

 ## Changelog: data source

-Every step along the chain of reporting (Meldekette) introduces a noticeable delay.
+In Germany, every step along the chain of reporting (Meldekette) introduces a noticeable delay.
 This is not necessary, but sadly the current state of affairs.
 The Robert Koch-Institut (RKI) [seems to be working on](https://github.com/jgehrcke/covid-19-germany-gae/issues/47) a more modern reporting system that might mitigate some of these delays along the Meldekette in the future.
 Until then, it is fair to assume that case numbers published by RKI have 1-2 days delay over the case numbers published by Landkreise, which themselves have an unknown lag relative to they physical tests.
 Also see [this discussion](https://github.com/CSSEGISandData/COVID-19/issues/1008).

+**Wishlist:** every case should be tracked with its own time line, and transparently change state over time.
+The individual cases (and their time lines) should be aggregated on a country-wide level, anonymously, and get published in almost real time, through an official, structured data source, free to consume for everyone.

-In short, the data flow situation is far from ideal.
-The primary concern of this dataset here is to maximize data _credibility_ while maintaining data _freshness_; a challenging trade-off in this initial phase of pandemic growth in Germany.
-That is, the goal is to provide you with the least shitty numbers from the set of shitty numbers.
-To that end, the data source changed over time, as indicated below.
+As discussed, the actual data flow situation is far from this ideal.
+Nevertheless, the primary concern of this dataset here is to maximize data _credibility_ while also trying to maximize data _freshness_; a challenging trade-off in this initial phase of pandemic growth in Germany.
+That is, the goal is to provide you with the least shitty numbers from a set of generally pretty shitty numbers.
+To that end, I took liberty to iterate on the data source behind _this_ dataset — as indicated below.

 ### `/now` (current state):